Shutelu/UPEC_Project_Pizza/README.md

 Finally, you can open the web application with the internal PHP server by using the command "php artisan serve" And open your favorite web browser and enter in the URL "localhost:8000/".

+The administrator is already created (login = admin, password = admin)
 <br>
 <br>
 !!!
 This project is already finished and will no longer be update